Home of the Sewalot Site

 Remington Sewing Machines

-Remington had their general office at 281 Broadway in New York (not far from Isaac Singers) with offices in Howard Street and Baltimore Road.
+Remington had their general office at 281 Broadway in New York (not far from Singers) with offices in Howard Street and Baltimore Road.
 By 1873 they had dropped the Empire name.

 Now the big difference between the machines was that Remington, with their huge experience in mass production, managed to make and sell their lock-stitch for only $20, far below some of their competitors.